 In 1969 Dr. Elisabeth Kubler-Ross wrote the book, On Death and Dying in which she defined the five stages of death.
 She was careful to point out that it was not necessarily a comprehensive list, or that it would apply to absolutely everyone, but she was —like I am— more interested in what makes us the same than the few factors that make us different.

 Kubler-Ross eventually noticed that these stages applied to any powerful personal loss from a job to a relationship, and for each of us the process is much the same.
-Can you see how, despite the fact that you can feel alone and different and insecure, that you are ultimately just like everyone else.
+This illustrates that, despite feeling alone, and different and insecure, we are ultimately just like everyone else.

 Of course there are similarities like this all over the place.
-That’s all my accident allowed me to notice—was that there was patterns in human behaviour and interaction.
-Humans can all seem quite messy and illogical when we view it from our ego’s perspective, but if you can detach the ego and look at it all long enough and carefully enough, it always makes logical sense.
+That’s all my accident allowed me to notice.
+I was easily able to see that there are patterns in human behaviour and interaction.
+Humans can all seem quite messy and illogical when we view it from our ego’s perspective.
+But if we can detach the ego and look at it all long enough and carefully enough, it always makes logical sense.

 Only in those cases where someone left their partner for another partner does the person know for sure that they will be accepted into another relationship.
-The rest of people suddenly realize that they now have to do the same things they did in high school and university —namely be attractive enough in a variety of ways to appeal to someone that you would actually find appealing.
+The rest suddenly realize that they now have to do the same things they did in high school and university —namely be attractive enough, in a variety of ways, to appeal to someone that we too would actually find appealing.

-Of course, a lot of guilt disappears when someone finds out that having one sexual partner for 25 years and then 15 in one year is actually quite normal —it’s just most people don’t talk about these things in public.
-At least not about all of them, because you will get pretty needy at times and your radar for partners will start to sweep a lot wider to find someone.
-And it’s understandable that people would not want to be judged for a “weak moment.”
+Of course, a lot of guilt disappears when someone finds out that having one sexual partner for 25 years, and then 15 in two years is actually quite normal —it’s just most people don’t talk about these things in public.
+But any time we’re feeling needy, our radar for potential partners will start to sweep a lot wider to find someone.
+So it’s understandable that people prefer not want to be judged for these needier periods.